brozeph/node-craigslist/readme.md

 ### Options

-Per request, options can be modified to specify a different city than whatever is specified during initialization:
+Per request, options can be modified to specify the following:
+* a different city than whatever is specified during initialization
+* min and max price ranges
+* category

 ```javascript
 var